ermannog/PowerShell/README.md

 Delete user profiles on local or remote computer that match the search criteria

 ## Set-Wallpaper
-Set wallpaper desktop image whit and image file specified and set wallpaper location
+Set wallpaper desktop image with and image file specified and set wallpaper location

 ## Start-WsusIISAppPool
 Chech the state of IIS Application Pool WsusPool and start the pool if is stopped